KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This does not have an impact on color texture sources since they define values as contribution factor.
 The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.

-When using this extension light contribution values shall be aligned to account for 10000 cd/m2 as max luminance, meaning that the dynamic range is 0 to 10000.
+When using this extension light contribution values shall be aligned to account for 10000 cd/m2 as max output value, meaning that the range {R,G,B} is 0 to 10000.
-This means that content creators shall be aware of 10000 cd/m2 as the maximum brightness value range.
+This means that content creators shall be aware of 10000 cd/m2 as the maximum value range.
-It does not mean that the display will be capable of outputing at this light luminance.
+It does not mean that the display will be capable of outputing this light luminance.

 ## Exporter considerations for light contribution values

-This section describes how an exporter shal handle lightsources, such as point, directional or environment lights, that are saved with the model.
+This section describes how an exporter shall handle lightsources, such as point, directional or environment lights, that are saved with the model.

 A content creation tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
-If scene max light contribution is above 10000 cd / m2 there is a choice to either downscale light values before export or to set `aperture` to values that will scale light contribution for a scene
+If scene max light contribution is above 10000 cd / m2 there is a choice to downscale light values before export.

-Light contribution values above 10000 cd / m2 is discouraged and will be clamped by implementations if not adjusted by scene aperture.

 ## Display type